 Because blood in urine can be a sign of a serious medical condition, however, it shouldn't be ignored.
 All cases of hematuria should be evaluated by a doctor who can order tests to confirm or rule out an underlying cause.

-There is no specific treatment for hematuria since it's a symptom and not a specific condition.
+There is no specific treatment for hematuria, because it's a symptom and not a specific condition.
 Instead, treatment is aimed at the underlying cause if one can be found.
 In many cases, no treatment is necessary.

 Where Blood in Urine Might Come From